New version 1.1: additional dispersal kernels and the other minor improvements. See our last >>paper<< for more details.

 The version 1.1 assumes a possibility of random typing errors instead of null alleles.
 'Typing errors' option inherited the interface of 'null alleles', so it will be relatively easy to set-up the analysis following the suggestions in the manual.

 The newest, completely re-implemented version of the software.
 Here, the Bayesian approach is available together with procedures for model comparison.
 This can be helpful to determine if inbreeding is present in the data (see Chybicki et al. 2011, the Taxus paper).
 If coordinates are available, spatial genetic structure can be also assessed.
 For this purpose 5 genetic similarity indices are available (Nason, Moran, Ritland, Queller-Goodnight and semivariance).
-Additionally, the permutation test for heterozygosity excess can be performed.
+Additionally, the permutation test for heterozygosity excess (HW test) can be performed.
+Since version 2.1, the test for bottleneck is implemented.
+This procedure follows exactly the algorithm in Luikart and Cornuet (1996) and, under SMM or TPM model of mutation, provides better p-values associated with the Wilcoxon test compared to the BOTTLENECK software.
+Since version 2.2, INEST provides a new functionality in terms of empirical Bayes estimates of observed and expected heterozygosity corrected for null alleles.

 The Bayesian implementation of the neighbourhood model (Adams and Birkes 1991), that allows to infer about mating patterns (using half-sib families and candidate fathers) at individual level, including pollen immigration, self-fertilisation, intra- vs. inter-specific mating preferences, pollen dispersal, individual male fecundity and genetic structure of immigrant pollen.
 NM2F was used in the AoB paper.